Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 Well, no matter how much you started liking studying, there were limits if your past was like that.

-There was a gal who was at the bottom of her class and wanted to get into Tokyo University in a year, and eventually got into Keio.
+There might have been a gal who was at the bottom of her class and wanted to get into Tokyo University in a year, and eventually got into Keio.
 However, she probably had considerable knowledge already.

-_TL Todo:_Check this line: ⼀年で東大云々とか学年ビリのギャルが慶応って例はあるのかもしれないけど、ああいうのは前提として多少の知識があればの話という気がする。

 For someone who was dubious about writing their own name or the multiplication table, even getting into our school was a brilliant achievement.